02. Pacific: My First True Encounter

 The vivid white of the wave's crest crumbles as I look up, burning itself into my memory.
 It feels like the blinding flash of an explosion.

-Even two days after the storm has passed, my head still aches, and purple marks stain my chest.
+Even two days after the storm passes, my head still aches, and purple marks stain my chest.
 I suspect my ribs are broken—each deep breath pierces with sharp pain, and coughing sends a deep ache through my chest.

 My mind grows increasingly restless, and I often wake in the middle of the night without knowing why.